 1. Declutter your thoughts and emotions.

 Our mind is occupied with many thoughts all the time and it can sometimes make us feel overwhelmed, which results in a creative block.
 In such situations, we need to clear up our minds.
 It’s pretty simple.
 Just take a piece of paper or a notebook.
 I prefer a notebook because a paper can easily get misplaced.
 Take a pen, sit at a peaceful place and close your eyes for a few minutes.
 A peaceful place doesn’t necessarily have to be a place which is silent, it means a place where you find yourself at peace.
 I usually find myself at peace when I’m having tea/coffee at the local coffee shop.
-So close your eyes for a while, stop thinking, and let your mind calm down.
+So, close your eyes for a while, stop thinking, and let your mind calm down.
 Then open the notebook and start writing the first word that comes to your mind.
 Don’t pause to think because you need things that are already on your mind, and thinking about what to write will not help.
 Keep writing whatever comes to your mind.
 Doesn’t matter if it’s not making sense.
 Doesn’t matter if you are not even writing proper sentences.
 All you need is to empty your mind.
 Now chances are that out of everything you’ve written, you’ll always find something that can be turned into a song.
-Decluttering your mind not only helps to overcome creative block and empty your thoughts but also brings out things that are stored in your subconscious.
+Decluttering your mind not only helps you overcome creative block and empty your thoughts, but also brings out interesting things that are stored in your subconscious.

 2. Take a late-night stroll.